Sequestrator/Big-Data/DB Final Project Complete/Readme.md

 Das A, B C's:
-Public || Private Key Encryption a is for airports, b is is for bums, c is for cool kids who wanna have fun, d is for dingos, and f is for flights.
+Public || Private Key Encryption a is for airports, b is is for bookinks, c is for cool kids; who wanna have fun, d is for dingos, and f is for flights.
 For those of uS who wanna FLy Alone,